SNETTISHAM BEACH SHINGLE PITS

 Close to the caravan parks and the first lake, I found these old railway tracks exposed by the concrete path.

 These tracks would have been in use in the early days of shingle extraction.
-When visiting them, they now face the flooded old quarry.
+When visiting them, they now face the flooded pits.

 Disused hut.